claudiom248/design-patterns/README.md

 # Design Patterns

-A C# solution with some of the most used design patterns.
+A C# solution with some of the most used design patterns in the software industry.

 ## Contributing